cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 1. Run `./bin/start --dev`, appending `--oss` or `--dap` according to the environment that needs to be deployed

 1. To view the pod(s) that were deployed and the Secrets Provider logs, run `kubectl get pods` and `kubectl logs <pod-name> -c cyberark-secrets-provider-for-k8s` respectively.
-You can also view Conjur/DAP pod logs by running `kubectl get pods -n local-conjur` and `kubectl logs <conjur-pod-name> -n local-conjur`
+You can also view Conjur Enterprise / Conjur Open Source pod logs by running `kubectl get pods -n local-conjur` and `kubectl logs <conjur-pod-name> -n local-conjur`

 1. If a cluster is already locally deployed run `./bin/start --dev --reload` to build your local changes and redeploy them to the local Secrets Provider K8s cluster